Transportation in the United States: 18th century

-In the late 18th century overland transportation was by horse, while water and river transportation was primarily by sailing vessel.
+In the late 18th century, overland transportation was by horse, while water and river transportation was primarily by sailing vessel.
 The United States population was centered on its Atlantic coast, with all major population centers located on a natural harbor or navigable waterway.
 Low population density between these centers resulted in a heavy reliance on coastwise and riverboat shipping.

 The first government expenditures on highway transportation were funded to speed the delivery of overland mail, such as the Boston Post Road between New York City and Boston.
 Due to the distances between these population centers and the cost to maintain the roads, many highways in the late 18th century and early 19th century were private turnpikes.

 Other highways were mainly unimproved and impassable by wagon at least some of the year.
-Economic expansion in the late 18th century to early 19th century spurred the building of canals to speed goods to market, of which the most prominently successful example was the Erie Canal.
+Economic expansion in the late 18th century to early 19th century spurred the building of canals to speed goods to market.
+One such prominent example was the Erie Canal.